 How is Muharram celebrated?

 Many Muslims choose to fast during Muharram, such as on the day of Ashura and other days in the month, to show gratitude.
 According to Prophet Muhammad, fasting on the day of Ashura will absolve all sins from the previous year.
 Therefore, many Muslims opt to fast on the ninth and tenth days of Muharram.
-People also like to cook sweet dishes, such as sweet rice, and eat it with their family and friends when breaking their fast.
+People also like to cook sweet dishes, such as sweet rice, and eat them with their family and friends when breaking their fast.

-It’s common to give extra payers and spend a lot of time in the mosque during this period.
+It’s common to give extra prayers and spend a lot of time in the mosque during this period.
 Shia Muslims take part in morning rituals as well.
-Some go to mosques to mourn over Hussein’s death and to remember what the Prophet’s family did for justice.
+Some go to mosques to mourn Hussein’s death and to remember what the Prophet’s family did for justice.
 Similarly, other Shia Muslims perform public rituals that include forehead-cutting, chest-beating, and self-flagellation.

-While Muharram can be celebrated as the beginning of the Islamic New Year or mourning death, either way, it is a significant and holy month for all Muslims.
+While Muharram can be celebrated as the beginning of the Islamic New Year or as mourning death, either way, it is a significant and holy month for all Muslims.
 Muharram will always be a month of profound reflection for Muslims all over the world.

 Get in touch with Pacific Prime Dubai